• Skip to primary navigation

 Appam is a super soft traditional pancake from South India.
 It is often served with coconut milk or any Stew.

-Appam Recipe | Appam without yeast | Palappam Recipe with step by step photos .Amma always makes the best appam.
-I learned this recipe from here.
-Appam goes very well with chicken curry and coconut milk but my pick is always chicken curry with appam.
 During my childhood days I use to like that crispy outer edges of Appam and I used to eat only that and pass on the reaming to amma.
-However when I started cooking I learnt to eat the full appam.
+However when I started cooking I learnt to eat the full palappam.
 Now lets see how to prepare Kerala Appam.

-How to Prepare Appam, Pictorial:
+How to Prepare Appam

 1. Wash the rice really well and soak it for 4 hours.
 Next in a blender add in the freshly grated coconut, banana and cooked rice and grind it to a fine puree .Transfer them to a vessel.